Esther-Skillman/COMP2005-Exercises/README.md

 - Unit Testing: Each part of the system is tested individually so the test scope is much smaller and errors are isolated and detected earlier through either state-based testing (if it produces expected result) or INteraction-based testing (how the result was achieved)
 - Mock objects: used when real objects could be hard to trigger, is slow or does not yet exist for example.
 - User personas: Profiles of a UI's target audience to provide clear definitons fo a target audience's goals and contexts, helping evaluators see things from the user's perspectives.
+- Stubs: Used in Top-Down Integration Testing when lower-level of modules are missing when creating an upper-level module, so they are created with minimal code to effectively test the module thats being worked on.
+- Drivers: Used in Bottom-Up Intergration when higher-level of modules are missing when creating an lower-level module, so they are created with minimal code to effectively test the module thats being worked on.
+- TDD: Test-driven development, when tests are created before the actual code (snakes and ladders in GitHub repository as an example)

 ## Session 2
 ### Principles of SW Testing